Esplanade of Sacrifice to the Heaven and Earth: The rite of Nam Giao

 The late night ceremonies of Nam Giao held in the Esplanade in the modern era were first held after many years as part of the Huế Festival in 2004, and are today held biennially with the officials of the Communist Party of Vietnam City Committee and the City People's Government of Huế, as well as the People's Committee and CPV Committee of the Thừa Thiên-Huế Province, in the name of the Central Committee of the CPV and the national government, presiding over the rites with village and neighborhood leaders in attendance together with business leaders and representatives of people's organizations.
 The ceremony, which is of Chinese origin and is similar to the Korean ceremony of Jongmyo jerye, was performed formerly by the Emperors of Vietnam for many years until 1945 after a three-day fast at the Trai Cung Palace, and today is a one-day event held as part of the Hue Festival, which by itself is a series of events celebrating the Imperial heritage of the city as the old residence of the Imperial Family of Vietnam.
 Unlike past ceremonies which were limited to the Imperial Family, government and military leaders and civil servants, the current ceremony is open to the public and is well covered by local and foreign media, as well as streamed online for the Vietnamese living abroad.
 In the past, the date of the ceremony, which was held triennially during the days of the Nguyen Dynasty, was chosen by royal astronomers in accordance with the country's then Confucian, Buddhist and Taoist faiths with the time announced to the nation via messengers and the goods offered to the gods of Heaven in the ceremony were obtained from provinces all over the Empire.
 While being a modern reenactment of the rites formerly staged during the days wherein Huế was the spiritual and cultural center of all Vietnamese, it is an opportunity also for the people of the city to remember its glory days and pray for the continued prosperity of the city and country, as well as for the continued preservation of the important sites in the history of the Vietnamese nation and people.

-The current presiding officer is either the governor and/or vice governor of Thừa Thiên-Huế, who serves as chairman or vice chairman of the province's People's Committee, the provincial government, in the name of the government and people of said province and of all Vietnam as a whole.
-The Hue Imperial City People's Council together with provincial authorties and national government representatives form the official party of the ceremony.
+The current presiding officer is either the mayor or vice mayor of Hue, formerly either the governor and/or vice governor of Thừa Thiên-Huế, who serves as chairman or vice chairman of the province's People's Committee, the provincial government, in the name of the government and people of said province and of all Vietnam as a whole.
+The Hue Imperial City People's Council together with provincial authorities and national government representatives form the official party of the ceremony.